 R: Who is the supplier of the formalin fixative?

-Added supplier VWR
+Added supplier VWR 10% Neutral Buffered Formalin.

 R: What is the model #and who manufactured the force transducer and muscle puller?

 The aparattus was custom made.
 Please consider this is a summer student project on a small portion of a larger overarching project.
 The mechanical data is not included.